dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 ```

 ### Safe fixed size buffers

+Safe fixed size buffers was not delivered in C# 11.
+This feature may be implemented in a future version of C#.

 The language will relax the restrictions on fixed sized arrays such that they can be declared in safe code and the element type can be managed or unmanaged.
 This will make types like the following legal:

 ```c#